Navigation: Examples and Tutorials >

 The Template section is an optional element that can be used to avoid repeating the same elements in multiple strategies.
 In other words, it is where you might define any elements that are common to more than one strategy.
 In this example, the Template called "base" is only used by one strategy, so it doesn't serve any purpose besides illustrating what a Template is.

-In fact, this part of this script:
+In fact, this part of the script:

 could just as easily have been written as follows, with the template omitted:

 In contrast to Template, a Benchmark section defines a strategy that will be included as a separate entity in the backtest.
-It is "traded" for each date in the test just as a regular strategy is, and will generate its own statistics and be given its own equity curve.
+It is "traded" for each date in the test just as a regular strategy is and will generate its own statistics and be given its own equity curve.
 The only difference between a benchmark and a strategy is that the benchmark's stats are not counted as part of the combined results of the backtest.

 In this script example, the benchmark is used to simply generate an equity curve for the SPY ETF in a buy-and-hold simulation, to make it easy to visually compare the strategy's equity curve to this common benchmark:

-(because Yahoo data is not dividend-adjusted but does include specific dividend amounts and dates, in order for the SPY dividends to be re-invested, the benchmark simulates exiting and re-entering the SPY position on each morning after an ex-dividend date)
+(Because Yahoo data is not dividend-adjusted but does include specific dividend amounts and dates, in order for the SPY dividends to be re-invested, the benchmark simulates exiting and re-entering the SPY position on each morning after an ex-dividend date.)

 Now on to the specific strategy and its implementation in this script.